egetman/reactive-jms/readme.md

 ## When to use

-If you have some components in your app, that use [reactive](https://github.com/reactive-streams/reactive-streams-jvm/tree/master/api/src/main/java/org/reactivestreams) interfaces, it's good choice to use one more for easy integration =)
+If you have some components in your app, that use [reactive](https://github.com/reactive-streams/reactive-streams-jvm/tree/master/api/src/main/java/org/reactivestreams) interfaces, it's a good choice to use one more for easy integration =)

-If you want to make some manual/dynamic throughput control, you can check the usecases of [Barrier](/src/main/java/com/github/egetman/barrier/Barrier.java) abstraction.
+If you want to make some manual/dynamic throughput control, you can check the use cases of [Barrier](/src/main/java/com/github/egetman/barrier/Barrier.java) abstraction.

 ## How to use

-Creation of Jms Publisher as simple as
+Creation of JMS Publisher as simple as

 ```java
 final ConnectionFactory factory = ...